toaderflorin/florintoader/_posts/2017-09-16-em-relativity.markdown

 ![image-title-here](/images/solar-system.jpg){:class="img-responsive"}

 Nature wants to move to its lowest stable energy state, so atoms and molecules tend to be electrically neutral (whenever things are not electrically neutral, we usually have a chemical reaction that brings that system to that state, the ground state).
 But we noticed that the actual net charge depends on the reference frame, so in relation to which does nature pick to be neutral?
-In relation to the center of mass obviously, which for an atom coresponds to the position of the nucleus.
+In relation to the center of mass obviously, which for an atom corresponds to the position of the nucleus.
 In our wire, the nuclei of the atoms are stationary relative to one another and only the electrons are moving, so that's our prefered frame of reference.